-- An Academic Group Leader to oversee and advise on programme related issues. - A Postgraduate Coordinator to facilitate cross programme/award activity. - Programme Leader to provide regular guidance and feedback in relation to the course. - Personal tutors to provide academic and pastoral support. - Studio Technicians. - Student Proctors. - Accompanying Handbooks, Module Booklets. - The School Study Skills Booklet. - Student representatives on the programme committee. - An induction week at the beginning of the academic session. - Orientation for overseas students. - Designated studios within the postgraduate centre. - Workshop facilities in the School of Creative Arts. - On-site shop for materials, Loan Stores for camera and other equipment. - Students have access to a full range of facilities across Art and Design.
+- An Academic Group Leader to oversee and advise on programme related issues. - A Postgraduate Coordinator to facilitate cross programme/award activity. - Programme Leader to provide regular guidance and feedback in relation to the course. - Personal tutors to provide academic and pastoral support. - Studio Technicians. - Student Proctors. - Accompanying Handbooks, Module Booklets. - Student representatives on the programme committee. - An induction week at the beginning of the academic session. - Orientation for overseas students. - Designated studios within the postgraduate centre. - Workshop facilities in the School of Creative Arts. - On-site shop for materials, Loan Stores for camera and other equipment. - Students have access to a full range of facilities across Art and Design. - All Masters level students are encouraged to attend post graduate research seminars. - StudyNet, a versatile on-line interactive intranet and learning environment. - Guided student-centred learning on StudyNet module sites. - Attractive modern study environments in two Learning Resources Centres and Learning Zones. - Access to extensive digital and print collections of information resources. - A substantial Student Centre that provides advice on issues such as finance, University regulations, legal matters accommodation, international student support etc. - Office of the Dean of Students, incorporating Chaplaincy, Counselling and Nursery. - An Accommodation Office.